vikdevelop/SaveDesktop/README.md

 - your installed Flatpak apps
 - other items related to your desktop environment (e.g., Cinnamon extensions and applets, KDE Plasma widgets, etc.)

+NOTE: It can happen that a backup file will not be created, in that case, just allow access to the file in the Flatseal app.

 <details>
   <summary><b>Configuration directories that will be included in the archive</b></summary>